ClassicUO/classicuo-web/site/features/autoloot.md

 ### Item filtering

 Sometimes items of the same type have differing names or hues, causing the Autoloot to skip over them.
-Tou can make the item filtering less strict by toggling the filters next to the item, namely:
+You can make the item filtering less strict by toggling the filters next to the item, namely:

 - Ignore name
 - Ignore hue